directpaylk/directpay_magento2/README.md

 >If `DirectPay` is not visible as a payment method, try clearing cache from ``System > Cache Management``.

 [Click here](https://www.directpay.lk/ipg/) to register for DirectPay.

+## Migration from older versions

+1. Remove `code/DirectPay` folder and all its contents.
+2. Proceed with above Installation steps.